chi-rb/chi-cloud/README.md

 Since Rails is dockerized and binded to the root folder, all changes all picked automatically and the local Rails server is ensured to be up.
 So there is no need to do constants restarts or transfer files.

 One way that the flow will change, is in how to check logs.
-Because everything is dockerized, at some point you may want to sneak into the pod using:
+Because pods output into stdout, you need a way to sneak into that output:
 ```
 cloud log rails
 ```